 There’s also Route 267, a toll road that runs parallel to Route 7.
 This highway leads toward Dulles Airport and continues east all the way to I-495, also known as the Washington Beltway.
 Route 267 has a speed limit of 65 mph and experiences less traffic congestion; however, one downside is the pricey toll.
 At the time of this writing, a one-way trip from Leesburg to Dulles Airport is almost $5.00.
 The good news is that Route 267 is conveniently located near Woodlea Manor and can easily be accessed through Masons Lane.

 Community Reports and School Information

-The chart below show the current and past 12 months of market conditions for Woodlea Manor.
-The first chart is the total number of settled sales in each month.
-The second chart is the average sales price in the neighborhood.
-Finally the third chart shows the average list to sales price ratio.
+The chart below shows the current and past 12 months of market conditions for Woodlea Manor.
+The first chart depicts the total number of settled sales in each month.
+The second chart displays the average sales price in the neighborhood.
+Finally, the third chart shows the average list to sales price ratio.
 This number is shown as a percentage.
-For example, if a home was listed for $100,000 and sold for $90,000, then the list to sales price ratio would be 90%.
+For example, if a home was listed for $100,000 and sold for $90,000, the list to sales price ratio would be 90 percent.